The hot-electron closure of the moment-based gyrokinetic plasma model: Tokamak geometry and finite temperature ratio

-We now investigate the capability of the HEGS in predicting a Dimits shift, comparing it to the GK model in Fig. \ref{ch6_fig:dimits_shift_comparison_CBC_one_fig}.
+We now investigate the capability of the HEGS in predicting a Dimits shift, comparing it to the GK simulations in Fig. \ref{ch6_fig:dimits_shift_comparison_CBC_one_fig}.
 We evaluate the mixing length estimate $\gamma/k^2$ of the maximal growth rate and compare it to the saturated heat flux level for different temperature gradient values.
-While the GK model exhibits a clear Dimits shift, the HEGS does not, as a non-vanishing heat flux level is observed very close to the linear threshold.
-This recalls the observations in \cite{Hoffmann2023GyrokineticShift} where the Dimits shift is not observed when considering $d_{max}=2$, suggesting that the HEL closure scheme may not be sufficient to compensate the absence of higher-order kinetic effects.
+While the GK simulations exhibit a clear Dimits shift, the HEGS does not, as a non-vanishing heat flux level is observed very close to the linear threshold. \modifi{Instead, bursts of transport are observed with a periodicity that increases when approaching the linear threshold ($T\gtrsim 10^3$), which is qualitatively different from Dimits shift dynamics.} This recalls the observations in \cite{Hoffmann2023GyrokineticShift}, where the Dimits shift is not observed when considering $d_{\max}=2$, suggesting that the HEL closure scheme may not be sufficient to compensate for the absence of higher-order kinetic effects.
 Since the Dimits shift results from the formation of ZFs, this suggests that the HEGS lacks mechanisms favorable to ZF formation.
 This observation provides further evidence that these mechanisms are embedded in the higher-order GMs, particularly in the parallel and perpendicular heat fluxes moments, $q_\parallel$ and $q_\perp$, and the energy-weighted pressure tensor \citep{Beer1995} related to GMs such that $p>2$ and $j>1$.
-At the same time, our results also suggest that a higher-order gyrofluid model may be able to reproduce the Dimits shift in tokamak geometry, as it would include the higher-order moments that are responsible for ZF formation.
+At the same time, our results also suggest that a higher-order gyrofluid \modifi{system of equations} may be able to reproduce the Dimits shift in the tokamak geometry, as it would include the higher-order moments that are responsible for ZF formation.